 Sub-phase 2: Focus on the body swing

-Position: With your shoulders back and down and upper back inclined, push your elbows back tight below your rib cage as you pull the chain to its max length.
-Continue to engage your core as your feet push away at the pedals.
+Rowing Position: With your shoulders back and down and upper back inclined, push your elbows back tight below your rib cage as you pull the chain to its max length.
+Continue to engage your core muscles as your feet push away at the pedals.
 Fully stretch your legs while preparing to contract them for the next phase.

-Position: Extend your arms forward at the chest level, tighten your abs to flex your torso forward slowly bringing your back from the inclined to an upright position, bend your knees, and flex your feet as you slide your seat to the front.
+Rowing Position: Extend your arms forward at the chest level, tighten your abs to flex your torso forward slowly bringing your back from the inclined to an upright position, bend your knees, and flex your feet as you slide your seat to the front.
 Keep your back straight and your core engaged the whole time.

 Muscles Worked: upper body muscles (traps, delts), arm muscles (triceps, forearms, wrist extensors), abs, thigh and leg muscles (hamstrings, calves)

-How significant are the calories burned rowing?
+How significant are the calories burned on a rowing machine?

-In other words, it’s not only a question of “what muscles does a rowing machine work,” but also about the overall benefits of rowing that you can get from using these simple cardio machines.
+In other words, it’s not only a question of “what muscles do rowing machines work,” but also about the overall benefits of rowing that you can get from using these simple cardio machines.